Knowledge Matters: Injecting Project and Testing Knowledge into LLM-based Unit Test Generation: Related Work

 Large language models (LLMs) have become a powerful tool for automated unit test generation, offering human-like test code that overcomes the readability and maintainability limitations of traditional methods~\cite{harman2015achievements, mcminn2011search, baldoni2018survey, cadar2008klee, cha2012unleashing}.
 Existing LLM-based approaches can be broadly categorized into two paradigms: fine-tuning and prompt-based methods.

-\textbf{Fine-tuning} approaches treat test generation as a supervised learning task, typically formulated as a sequence-to-sequence translation problem.
-A representative example is AthenaTest~\cite{tufano2020unit}, which fine-tunes BART models on curated datasets where focal methods are inputs and complete test cases are outputs.
-These models learn explicit mappings between source code and corresponding tests using domain-specific corpora.
-Variants of this paradigm~\cite{dakhel2024effective, deng2024large, deng2023large}, including TeCo~\cite{nie2023learning}, explore different encoder-decoder architectures to better capture the semantic relationships between code and the associated test logic.
-A recent example is EXLONG~\cite{zhang2024exlong}, fine-tuned from CodeLlama to generate exceptional behavior tests.
-Unlike such fine-tuning approaches, our method injects project and testing knowledge via prompt design and generation workflow, making it more flexible and adaptable to stronger future LLMs.
+\textbf{Fine-tuning} approaches frame test generation as a supervised sequence-to-sequence task, learning mappings from focal methods to complete test cases using curated corpora, \eg AthenaTest~\cite{tufano2020unit}, TeCo~\cite{nie2023learning}, and subsequent variants~\cite{dakhel2024effective,deng2024large,deng2023large}, which explore different encoder–decoder architectures to capture the semantic relationships between code and tests.
+EXLONG~\cite{zhang2024exlong} further fine-tunes CodeLlama for exception-oriented test generation.
+Unlike these approaches, our method injects project and testing knowledge through prompt design and generation workflows, enabling greater flexibility and compatibility with future LLMs.

-\textbf{Prompt-based} methods, in contrast, rely on the zero-shot reasoning abilities of instruction-tuned models without additional training.
-Systems such as ChatTester~\cite{yuan2023no}, ChatUniTest ~\cite{chen_chatunitest_2024} and ASTER~\cite{icse25PanKKPS25} use carefully designed prompts to guide models like GPT in generating test suites.
-These methods often adopt a multi-step reasoning process, decomposing tasks into subcomponents such as test identification, input generation, and assertion formulation.
-TestPilot~\cite{schafer2023empirical} enhances this strategy by incorporating documentation and usage examples, while TestSpark~\cite{sapozhnikov2024testspark} combines prompt-based generation with search-based techniques in IDEs.
+\textbf{Prompt-based} methods, in contrast, exploit the zero-shot reasoning abilities of instruction-tuned models.
+Systems such as ChatTester~\cite{yuan2023no}, ChatUniTest~\cite{chen_chatunitest_2024}, and ASTER~\cite{icse25PanKKPS25} use carefully designed prompts and multi-step reasoning to guide models like GPT in test identification, input generation, and assertion construction.
+Extensions incorporate additional context or search strategies, including documentation and usage examples in TestPilot~\cite{schafer2023empirical} and IDE-based search in TestSpark~\cite{sapozhnikov2024testspark}.